You will need to either get a civil assist from your local sheriff’s department or seek a court order.

 Yes, and it depends on the charges and the circumstances whether or not you would have a self-defense claim.
 Self-defense can be considered an affirmative defense to a crime.
 An affirmative defense of self-defense is available for crimes like assault.

-For more information on Having A Pending DV Case In Colorado, a free 30 minute consultation is your next best step.
-Get the information and legal answers you are seeking by calling (720) 943-6606 today.
+For more information on Having A Pending DV Case In Colorado, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (720) 588-3385 today.